-With just a few days left before the official start of spring, it’s wise to prepare now for snowblower or snow thrower winter storage.
+With just a few days left before the official start of spring, it’s wise to prepare now for snowblower storage.

 Waiting until winter to make sure your snowblower is working properly isn’t recommended.
 It’s difficult to diagnose problems in frigid temps and snow storms.
 A few simple steps now will ensure that your snowblower is ready for the first snowfall.

 Be sure to consult your owner’s manual for recommended maintenance steps for your specific model.
 There are some differences in maintenance for single-stage and dual-stage models.

 However, for most models, the following steps are recommended:

 Fuel filters should be replaced at least once a year because it is nearly impossible to determine if they are clogged.
 They cannot be cleaned.

 Inspect the scraper blade, slide shoes and other parts

 Do a thorough job checking the scraper blade and slide shoes (a.k.a. skid shoes) for wear.
 These parts have the important job of protecting the housing from damage.
 Replace these parts if they have worn dangerously thin or are damaged beyond repair.